A density theorem for the difference Galois groups of regular singular Mahler equations: Introduction

 Our result is inspired by a celebrated density theorem due to Schlesinger for differential equations (see \cite{Sch1895}) and by its generalizations to ($q$-)difference equations discovered by Etingof and developed further by Duval, Ramis, Sauloy, Singer, van der Put.
 More precisely, the density theorem of Schlesinger ensures that the monodromy of a differential equation with regular singular points is Zariski-dense in its differential Galois group.
-This theorem was transposed to regular $q$-difference equations by Etingof (see \cite{etingof}) in $1995$ and later to regular singular $q$-difference equations by Sauloy on the one hand (see \cite{thesesauloy}) and by van der Put and Singer on the other hand (see \cite{VDPS97}).
+This theorem was transposed to regular $q$-difference equations by Etingof (see \cite{etingof}) in $1995$ and later to regular singular $q$-difference equations by Sauloy on the one hand (see \cite{Sau03}) and by van der Put and Singer on the other hand (see \cite{VDPS97}).
 The key to the extensions of Schlesinger's theorem to $q$-difference equations is a connection matrix introduced by Birkhoff playing the role of the monodromy in the differential case.
 Roughly speaking, this matrix connects $0$ to $\infty$: given a $q$-difference equation, we associate two bases of solutions, one at $0$, the other one at $\infty$ and the connection matrix reflects the linear relations between these two bases of solutions.
-Likewise, for a Mahler equation which is regular singular at $0$ and $\infty$ we can attach two bases of solutions, one at $0$ and another one at $\infty$.
-However, a problem arises for Mahler equations: these two bases of solutions can not be connected in general.
-Indeed, the basis of solutions at $0$ consists of meromorphic functions on the open unit disk while the basis of solutions at $\infty$ consists of meromorphic functions on the complement of the closed unit disk and, by a theorem due to Rand\'e (see \cite{Ran92}), the unit circle is in general a natural boundary for these functions.
-In order to overcome this problem, our key idea is to use the point $1$: we consider three bases of solutions, at $0$, $1$ and $\infty$ and we connect $0$ to $1$ on the one hand and $1$ to $\infty$ on the other hand.
+Likewise, for Mahler equations, the points $0$ and $\infty$ play a particular role because they are fixed points of $z\mapsto z^p$.
+If a Mahler equation is regular singular at $0$ and $\infty$, we can also attach two bases of solutions, one at $0$ and another one at $\infty$.
+However, a problem arises: these two bases of solutions can not be connected in general.
+Indeed, the basis of solutions at $0$ consists of meromorphic functions on the open unit disk while the basis of solutions at $\infty$ consists of meromorphic functions on the complement of the closed unit disk and, by a theorem due to Rand\'e (see \cite{BCR13,Ran92}), the unit circle is in general a natural boundary for these functions.
+In order to overcome this problem, our key idea is to use the point $1$, which is also a fixed point of $z\mapsto z^p$: we consider three bases of solutions, at $0$, $1$ and $\infty$ and we connect $0$ to $1$ on the one hand and $1$ to $\infty$ on the other hand.
 In this way, we attach two connection matrices to any regular singular Mahler equation.
 This allows us to construct particular elements of the Galois groupoid $G$ of the category of regular singular Mahler equations.
 We will show that these elements generate a Zariski-dense subgroupoid of $G$.
+We hope that this density theorem will have theoretical applications.
+For instance, it is expected to be useful for the inverse Galois problem as was the case with the $q$-difference equations (see the resolution of this inverse problem by Etingof \cite{etingof} and by van der Put and Singer \cite{VDPS97}).
+We hope that it will also give us a better grasp of the structure of the Tannakian Galois group of the category of regular singular Mahler equations.